 - High voltage danger from power source!
 Consult a qualified electrician for proper installation of receptacle.
-This welder must be grounded while in use to protect the operator from electrical shock. - Do not remove the grounding prong or alter the plug in any way.
+This welder must be grounded while in use to protect the operator from electrical shock. - Do not remove grounding prong or alter the plug in any way.
 Use only the supplied adapter between the welder's power cord and the power source receptacle.
-Make sure the POWER switch is OFF when connecting your welder's power cord directly to a properly grounded 120V, 20 amp input power supply. - 1.
-POWER REQUIREMENT 120V AC single phase 120V (110-130V) 50/60 HZ fused with a 20 amp time delayed fuse or circuit breaker is required.
-DO NOT OPERATE THIS UNIT if the ACTUAL power source voltage is less than 110 volts AC or greater than 130 volts AC. - 2.
-EXTENSION CORD We do not recommend an extension cord because of the voltage drop produced.
-This drop in voltage can affect the performance of the welder.
-If you need to use an extension cord, check with a qualified electrician and your local electrical codes for your specific area. - 3.
+Make sure the POWER switch is OFF then connect your welder's power cord to a properly grounded 230 VAC (220V 240V), 60 HZ, single phase, 50-amp power source.
+If operating on 120V, attach the 120V Adapter cord to the unit power cord and then connect the assembly to a properly grounded 120 VAC (110V-130V), 60 Hz, single phase, 20-amp power source. - 1.
+POWER REQUIREMENT 230V AC single phase 230V (220-240V) 50/60 HZ fused with a 50amp time delayed fuse or circuit breaker is required.
+DO NOT OPERATE THIS UNIT if the ACTUAL power source voltage is less than 215 volts AC or greater than 240 volts AC. - 2.
+POWER REQUIREMENT 120V AC single phase 120V (110-130V) 50/60 HZ fused with a 20amp time delayed fuse or circuit breaker is required.
+DO NOT OPERATE THIS UNIT if the ACTUAL power source voltage is less than 110 volts AC or greater than 130 volts AC. - a.
+When connecting this unit to 120V power, connect the 120V adapter cord to the power cord pigtail that is attached to the machine. - 3.
 INSTALL THE WIRE ROLLER The wire roller has been factory installed.
 However, check to make certain the correct wire groove is in place to accommodate the size of wire you are using.
 Open the wire feed compartment.
 Adjust the drive roller according to the following steps.
-See Figure 2 regarding the wire feeder structure:
+See Figure 2 about the wire feeder structure:

-a.
-Open the door to the welder drive compartment.
+- a.
+Open the door to the welder drive compartment. - b.

-- b.
 Remove the drive tension by loosening the Drive Tension Adjuster (1) and moving the Drive Tension Adjustor away from the Drive Tension Arm (2).
-Lift the Drive Tension Arm away from the Drive Roller (3). - c.
-If there is wire already installed in the welder, roll it back onto the wire spool by hand-turning the spool clockwise.
+Lift the Drive Tension Arm away from the Drive Roller (3).

+- c.
+If there is wire already installed in the welder, roll it back onto the wire spool by handturning the spool clockwise.
 Be careful not to let all the wire come out of the rear end of the inlet guide tube.
 Hold onto it or the wire spool will unspool itself.
 Put the end of the wire into the hole on the outside edge of the wire spool and bend it over to hold the wire in place.
 Remove the spool of wire from the drive compartment of the welder. - d.
 Remove the drive roller by turning the drive roll knob (3) counter-clockwise.
 Carefully slide the drive roll assembly off of the drive shaft.
 This drive roll assembly consists of three pieces.
 The outer drive roll, inner drive roll, and a key.
 Be careful not to misplace the key. - e.
 Based on the wire diameter, select the correct groove.
 When installing the drive roller, the number stamped on the drive roller for the wire size you are using should be facing you.
 Push the Drive Roller onto the Drive Roller Shaft. - f.
 Reinstall the Drive Roller knob and tighten clockwise. - g.
 Close the door to the welder drive compartment. - 4.
 INSTALL THE WIRE We recommend the usage of .023 and .030 MIG wire, or .030 and .035 flux core wire, on this unit. - a.
 Select welding wire Both four-inch or eight-inch wire spools of .023, .030, or .035 wire can be used on this welder.